AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 1. Select a container component in the content tree or in the editor.
 1. Tap or click the chevron icon of the container to expand its contents in the content tree.
 1. Then, in the content tree, select a component within the container.
-1. Tap or click the delete icon in the component rail.
+1. Tap or click the delete icon in the properties rail.

    ![Deleting a component](assets/ue-delete-component.png)